Review: Osip Mandelstam, Journey to Armenia, introduction by Henry Gifford (London: Notting Hill Editions, 2011)

 In chronological order, the Russian poet Osip Mandelstam (1891-1938) visited Armenia for eight months in 1930, where he seems to have rediscovered his poetic voice.
 Thirty years later, in late 1960, the Russian journalist and novelist Vasily Grossman (1905-1964) went for two months, to re-work a translation of an Armenian novel.
 Then in 1967 the Polish journalist Ryszard Kapuscinski (1932-2007) travelled around the south of the Soviet Union, including Armenia, as recounted in his wonderful Imperium.

 The two Russians had the hardest time of it in the human cog-crushing of ideological machinery.
-Mandelstam was arrested in 1934 for an epigram about Stalin, and died in the gulag in 1938.
+Mandelstam was arrested in 1934 for an epigram about Stalin, and died in the gulag in 1938, having been arrested a second time in the purge-fest.
 Grossman did a turn of hard labour, working in a hellish coal mine for some years which he mentions in his Armenian memoir.

 And in 1961, the manuscript of his great novel Life and Fate was confiscated – or arrested – by Soviet censors.
 He was said to have visibly aged after this, or as he put it himself: “They strangled me in a dark corner” (Grossman, p. x).
-Life and Fate will be reviewed here in due course, but for now let me say I believe it may be the greatest novel of the 20th century (of those I’ve read).
+Surely one of the greatest novels of the 20th century, and here is our quote-packed celebration.
 Grossman’s trip to Armenia came in the context of its confiscation, under a cloud of uncertainty regarding the life and fate of his most ambitious work.

 Mandelstam was a poet and his slim Journey to Armenia, a little over 50 pages, is written with such tapestried description and imaginative metaphors, it’s like reading an impressionistic prose-poem, interlaced with snapshot moments and thoughts on writing.
 It was as if being in Armenia gave him an island of time to let his capacious mind expand and breathe.
 The excellent introduction (nearly as long as the book it introduces) notes that in Journey to Armenia ‘a mind is at work the range and luminosity of which recall the mind of Goethe’ (p.
 18).
 In some ways, this book isn’t about Armenia, it’s about Armenia’s effects on a mind that needed some space, and that luminosity of mind seems to reflect a luminosity of place.